panasenco/dbt-devcontainer-demo-template/README.md

 ## Usage

-1.  `cd dbtproject`
-2. Copy your CSV file into `dbtproject/seeds` to use it as a [dbt seed](https://docs.getdbt.com/docs/build/seeds).
+1. Copy your CSV file into `seeds/` to use it as a [dbt seed](https://docs.getdbt.com/docs/build/seeds).
-3. Run `dbt seed`
+2. Run `dbt seed`
-4. Generate dbt schema for your seed using the following command (be sure to replace "test" with the basename of your CSV file):
+3. Generate dbt schema for your seed using the following command (be sure to replace "test" with the basename of your CSV file):
     ```
     dbt run-operation generate_model_yaml --args '{"model_name": "test"}'
     ```
     Copy and paste the output to a new file `seeds/schema.yml`, replacing 'models:' with 'seeds:'.
     Re-generate the docs with `dbt docs generate` and you should now be able to see your source declaration when you refresh http://localhost:8081
-5. Code your transformations as usual.
+4. Code your transformations as usual.
 Some useful references:
     - [dbt Labs recommended project structure](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview)
     - [dbt Labs recommended SQL style guide](https://github.com/dbt-labs/corp/blob/main/dbt_style_guide.md)
-6. To update docs, run `dbt docs generate`.
+5. To update docs, run `dbt docs generate`.
 The updated documentation will be available on refresh at http://localhost:8081.
-7. Run the transformations with `dbt run` and tests with `dbt test` as usual.
+6. Run the transformations with `dbt run` and tests with `dbt test` as usual.
-8. Query your table data in Adminer at http://localhost:8080.
+7. Query your table data in Adminer at http://localhost:8080.
 Choose "PostgreSQL" as the system, leave "warehouse" as the server, and enter "postgres" as both the username and password.

 ## Credits